w3f/polkadot-wiki/docs/general/ledger.md

 ## Using on Polkadot-JS Apps

-> Note: Ledger Live should be off while using Ledger with Polkadot JS Apps as it can interfere with
+> Note: Ledger Live should be off while using Ledger with Polkadot-JS Apps as it can interfere with
 > normal operation.

 ### Loading Your Account